felix161096/Robotic-Vision/Follow-Line/README.md

 [18/03/2021 20:21] In this sesion was attempted to rise the brain frequency and/or GUI frequency.
 However, the limitations of the avaliable workstation avoided a good performance in this regard.

-Due to that facts, the ultimate video of the resolution is the following:
+Due to that facts, the ultimate video of the resolution is the following (Brain Frequency: 12.5 and a GUI Frequency: 12.5):

 [![IMAGE ALT TEXT HERE](https://user-images.githubusercontent.com/37750255/111085971-26b56c80-851a-11eb-8a05-56ed9840a101.png)](https://user-images.githubusercontent.com/37750255/111085635-772bca80-8518-11eb-8a4f-a7369c906951.mp4)